srikargg/AI-Affiliate-Bot/README.md

 To properly run the bot, make sure to install packages in your terminal which are listed in the comments in the top of the affBOT.py file.
 Obtain a [Google Gemini API KEY](https://ai.google.dev/gemini-api/docs?_gl=1*1ydct19*_ga*MTczMDYzNTE2OS4xNzM1MzQyMjkz*_ga_P1DBVKWT6V*MTczNTM1NjI4MS4yLjEuMTczNTM1NjI4NS41Ni4wLjEyNjc1MTcwNQ..) and insert in the place where it shows "INSERT API KEY HERE" in the affBOT.py file.

 In the terminal, when a program executes, feed it the data (product names, a little description, and commission rates if possible).
-Give it 5-10 sec to analyze, and receive calculated response.
+Give it 5-10 sec to analyze, and you will receive calculated response.